mateushzet/MyOS/README.md

 # MyOS
+<small>I did the basics with this tutorial https://youtu.be/wz9CZBeXR6U, the input handling and system functionalities were done by myself.</small>
 <h1>My 64-bit Operating System Kernel</h1>

-I did the basics with this tutorial https://youtu.be/wz9CZBeXR6U, the input handling and system functionalities were done by myself.

 Architecture: x86